rhuijben/tado-local-proxy/domoticz/README.md

 ### Plugin not connecting
 1. Verify the API URL is correct and reachable
-2. Check that Tado Local Proxy is running: `curl http://your-api-url/status`
+2. Check that Tado Local is running: `curl http://your-api-url/status`
 3. Enable Debug mode to see detailed logs
 4. Check Domoticz logs: **Setup → Log**